tsclausing/pycharmtutor/README.md

 2. Clone this repo, `git clone https://github.com/tsclausing/pycharmtutor.git`
 3. Then, `charm pycharmtutor`

-If step 3 doesn't open the pycharm-tutor project in PyCharm, try opening PyCharm the old fashioned way, then and choose "Open Directory" from the welcome screen and select your cloned pycharm-tutor directory.
+If step 3 doesn't open the pycharmtutor project in PyCharm, try opening PyCharm the old fashioned way, then and choose "Open Directory" from the welcome screen and select your cloned pycharmtutor directory.

 # Lesson 0: RUN THE UNIT TESTS!